fooloomanzoo/fs-hierarchy/README.md

 ## `fs-hierarchy [PATH] [OUTPUT]`

-create a hierarchy map of files and folders
+Create a hierarchy map of a filesystem using node's built-in *fs*.

 ```
 USAGE